 The slightly excessive weight of my backpack began to take it’s toll as we moved at a snails pace of around 1.5 miles per hour.
 As beautiful as it was out there, it was my first time moving this much weight around at altitude, and it was no joke!
 I had a highly reviewed backpack that fit well, it was just an all new experience for me.
 I didn’t hate it, but it was something to get used to as we strolled through the wilderness.

-Thankfully, the wilderness never ceases to provide lovely distractions – we were met by a huge mule deer buck crossing the path in front of us, and later by a doe and two fawns grazing as we passed through a meadow where the views began opening up.
+Thankfully, I had been training for high altitude hiking, and the wilderness never ceases to provide lovely distractions – we were met by a huge mule deer buck crossing the path in front of us, and later by a doe and two fawns grazing as we passed through a meadow where the views began opening up.

 Camping at South Colony Lakes